Hwang Chan-sung: Acting career

 In 2011, Hwang continued his acting career with the role of Jack in the Japanese drama Kaitō Royale.

-In 2013, Hwang played the supporting role of Gong Do-ha in a spy romantic comedy series, 7th Grade Civil Servant.
+In 2013, he played the supporting role of Gong Do-ha in a spy romantic comedy series, 7th Grade Civil Servant.
 The same year, Hwang took on the role of newbie gangster Hyeong-ju in Votre Noir.

+In 2015, he made his acting debut in a Japanese film, The Last Snow of Winter, writing the lyrics for and singing the main theme song, "Yakusoku" (約束).

 In 2016, Hwang was cast in the romantic-comedy drama My Horrible Boss as Nam Bong-gi.

 In 2017, he was cast for a special cameo appearance as Eun Bong Hee's (Nam Ji Hyun) ex-boyfriend in SBS drama Suspicious Partner, and he appeared in KBS2's drama Queen for Seven Days as Seo No, the bodyguard and friend of Lee Yeok (Yeon Woo Jin).
-The same year, he made his official debut as a stage actor for the play My Love, My Bride and the musical Altar Boyz in Japan, in which Hwang played the role of the band's leader Matthew.
+The same year, he made his official debut as a stage actor for the play My Love, My Bride and the musical Altar Boyz in Japan and South Korea, in which Hwang played the role of the band's leader Matthew.

 In 2018, Hwang starred in the tvN drama What's Wrong with Secretary Kim and was awarded the Hallyu Star Award and Male Excellence Award at the 11th Korea Drama Awards for his work.
-He then starred in the first and second episodes of a promotional web series produced for Lotte Duty Free Shop, Secret Queen Makers.
+He then starred in the first and second episodes of a promotional web series produced for Lotte Duty Free, Secret Queen Makers.
 In addition, he made his musical debut in Korea with the role of Hae in Smoke.

 On February 7, 2020, Hwang starred in the Netflix series My Holo Love.

 On April 30, 2021, Hwang's drama So I Married the Anti-fan premiered on Naver TV, with simultaneous broadcast through V Live and global platforms iQIYI, Viki and Amazon Prime Video in Japan.
 The drama was originally filmed in 2018 and was based on the 2010 novel So I Married The Anti-Fan, which was also adapted into a webtoon and a Chinese film.

-Also in 2021, Hwang and his bandmate Nichkhun made special cameo appearances in Vincenzo to support their bandmate Ok Taec-yeon, who played a main role in the series.
+Also in 2021, Hwang and his bandmate Nichkhun made special cameo appearances in Vincenzo to support their bandmate Taecyeon, who played a main role in the series.
 In November of that year, Hwang's drama Show Window: The Queen's House began airing.
 The drama went on to become one of the highest-rated dramas in Korean cable television history, and its finale set a new record for the highest viewership ratings of any Channel A series.

 In 2023, Hwang played the role of Noh Joo-wan in the drama True to Love.
 In 2024, Hwang starred in the Japanese drama Jun Kissa Inyeon, which he also contributed to the soundtrack of.

+In 2026, Hwang played the villainous supporting role of Yun Tae-geom, a dishonorably discharged sergeant skilled at martial arts, in the second season of Netflix action drama Bloodhounds.